m-a-tulalian/waaagh/README.md

 # waaagh
 USER MANUAL

-DISCLAIMER!!
+DISCLAIMER!!!

 This program (The Defensive Siege Battle AI: Waaagh!) is in no way associated with Creative Assembly or Games Workshop.
 This software was created solely for educational reasons, with no intention of exploiting the game in any manner.
 By clicking Okay, you agree that the software may change and/or manage your game selections, as well as manipulate your mouse and keyboard operations to some extent.

 What is “The Defensive Siege AI: Waaagh!”?

 The Defensive Siege AI: Waaagh! or Waaagh! is a bot that aims to emulate a player by controlling the user's soldiers in a defensive siege fight using keyboard and mouse inputs.
 The AI's goal is to alleviate the player's stress and win the defensive siege battle.
 The researchers built the project on the Python language (Python 3.9 as of June 2022) with elements of the tkinter module for the user interface and pyautogui for image recognition and gathering visual data.

 Features
-- Game Detector
-    - this module is responsible for detecting the pre-requisite game Total War: Warhammer II.
+- Game Detector - this module is responsible for detecting the pre-requisite game Total War: Warhammer II.
-- Uniform Settings Failsafe Module
-		- is a module that checks and modifies settings so that the program uses fewer resources to find more values.
+- Uniform Settings Failsafe Module - is a module that checks and modifies settings so that the program uses fewer resources to find more values.
--	Tactician Trait Module
-		- is a module that checks each of the player's units to assign specific roles that the commander trait uses.
+-	Tactician Trait Module - is a module that checks each of the player's units to assign specific roles that the commander trait uses.
-- 	Commander Trait Module
-		- is a module that positions units in strategic points depending on the roles given by the tactician trait module.
+- Commander Trait Module - is a module that positions units in strategic points depending on the roles given by the tactician trait module.
--	Tracker Trait Module
-		- is a module that registers the positions of enemy units to use for attacking and defending.
+-	Tracker Trait Module - is a module that registers the positions of enemy units to use for attacking and defending.
--	Battle Master Trait Module
-		- is a module that constantly checks the battle to know whether or not the player is losing or winning so that it sends new instructions to the players units
+-	Battle Master Trait Module - is a module that constantly checks the battle to know whether or not the player is losing or winning so that it sends new instructions to the players units

 Instructions (How to use)
 -	For the program to detect the game, press the Scan button.